What Makes a Private Club Truly Exclusive?

 The World’s Top-Ranked Golf Course

-For decades, Pine Valley Golf Club has topped virtually every major ranking of golf courses worldwide.
+For decades, Pine Valley Golf Club has topped virtually every major ranking of golf courses worldwide, and it held the No. 1 position again in Golf Digest’s most recent biennial ranking of America’s greatest courses.
 Located in the pine barrens of southern New Jersey — an area that bears no resemblance to a place that would harbor one of the world’s great sporting venues — Pine Valley is a journey through strategic brilliance and psychological challenge.

 Founded in 1913 by Philadelphia hotelier George Crump, who devoted his final years and much of his fortune to its creation, Pine Valley features 18 holes of matchless variety: sprawling waste bunkers, crowned greens, and a layout that demands both skill and courage from the first tee.

 Membership is by invitation only, limited to approximately 1,000 individuals, and the waiting list is measured in decades.
-Women may play the course only one day per year — a policy that has generated significant controversy.
+In April 2021, after 108 years as a men-only institution, the club’s board voted unanimously to admit women.
+That July it seated its first female members: LPGA Hall of Famer Annika Sorenstam and champion amateurs Sarah Ingram and Meghan Stasi.
 The club maintains no published initiation fees and operates with deliberate opacity.
 Guests must be accompanied by a member at all times.

 Key facts:

-- Known for: Consistently ranked #1 golf course in the world
+• Known for: Consistently ranked the No. 1 golf course in America

 9. The Racquet Club of Philadelphia — Philadelphia, Pennsylvania